ericchiang/blog/content/post/confidential-gpus.md

 To date, Apple’s [Private Cloud Compute](https://security.apple.com/blog/private-cloud-compute/) is one of the more public attempts to provide cohesive data guarantees for AI inference.
 The Secure Enclave (Apple’s TEE equivalent) and Secure Boot are both mentioned early in the whitepaper, but are foundational instead of being used directly to attest the system to users.

 Hardware security doesn’t mean much without broader controls around how data can move in and out of the system.
 While Private Cloud Compute leverages cryptographic schemes and provides a binary audit log for researchers, I’d describe a significant amount of the controls as pragmatic production hardening.
-Code signing, removal of remote shells, using a memory safe language, not storing the user query in a database, whipping the disk between reboots, a minimal base OS.
+Code signing, removal of remote shells, using a memory safe language, not storing the user query in a database, wiping the disk between reboots, a minimal base OS.

 To put it another way: what’s the point of encrypted RAM if your application chooses to do something unsafe?
 Hardware controls don't exist in a vacuum and are no guarantee that your software handles data in a secure way.